roosta/i3wsr/README.md

 exec_always --no-startup-id /usr/bin/i3wsr
 ```

-## i3 configuration
+## i3/sway configuration

 This program depends on numbered workspaces, since we're constantly changing the
 workspace name.
-So your I3 configuration need to reflect this:
+So your I3 or Sway configuration need to reflect this:

 ```
 bindsym $mod+1 workspace number 1